 Getting Started

 Upon launching Serial Loops for the first time, you may be greeted with a warning stating that it can't find your devkitARM installation.
 This is okay!
-It just means that you installed devkitARM in a location that the program isn't expecting.
+It just means that you installed devkitARM in a location that the program wasn't expecting.
 Determine where your devkitARM installation is located and save that for a later step.

 The Home Screen and Preferences